What's so different about a remote model?

 A guy who's a wizard at installing audio systems or car alarms will be way out of his depth with a remote radar detector.
 Small wonder that many of these installations turn into disasters, even in the hands of shops claiming to be experts.

-If I install it myself, what could possibly go wrong?
+If I install it myself is there anything to go wrong?

 Plenty.
 For example, we sold a system to a NASA scientist who insisted on installing it himself in a Dodge Ram pickup.
 We started getting calls from him the next day.
 "It goes off on lasers constantly," he complained.
 "Every time it's the rear laser jammer.
 I think the system is bad."